Urkaz/urkaz.github.io/assets/data/games/xuan-yuan-sword-7.md

 For further performance gains, we enabled Distance Field Shadows instead of relying on fully real-time Cascaded Shadow Maps.
 Additionally, we had to disable the foliage wind effect, as all the alternatives we tested to keep it active resulted in significant GPU overhead.
 Ultimately, removing it was the only viable solution.

+### Memory

+One of the main limitations we faced was the memory, since the Nintendo Switch only has 3GB available.
+The game used Unreal's World Composition system, which automatically loaded levels based on the player's distance.
+However, this ended up loading more levels than necessary, leading to out-of-memory crashes.
+To fix it, I adjusted several parameters and added custom conditions to the engine code to limit the number of levels loaded at once, significantly reducing memory usage.

+I also analyzed memory consumption using tools like Memory Profiler 2, MemPro, and some simple custom tools I created.
+This helped identify and fix several memory leaks that were causing crashes.

+Additionally, I disabled Unreal's Memory Cache system.
+While it can help reduce fragmentation and system calls, in our case it consistently increased memory usage, pushing the game over the limit.
+Disabling it reduced overall memory usage and improved stability.

+### Compression

+The initial builds of the game for Nintendo Switch were over 36GB, while the client needed it to fit on a 16GB cartridge.

+After analyzing the project, I removed unused assets that were being referenced by default through the Primary Assets system, which significantly reduced the build size.
+I also compressed and re-encoded the video files using the same Criware Middleware (Softdec2) used in the original game.

+Additionally, I backported some of the latest Oodle compression improvements from Unreal Engine 4.27 to our version (4.25), ultimately bringing the final build size down to 9.5GB.

+### Engine version and Nintendo Switch SDK

+The original project used Unreal Engine 4.24, which had limited support for Nintendo Switch and a different platform structure compared to what we were used to in other projects.

+We initially upgraded the project to 4.25 and later to 4.26 to take advantage of the latest platform improvements and SDK updates.
+However, due to project-specific constraints, we ultimately had to stick with Unreal 4.25, which did not support the latest Nintendo SDK.

+To resolve this, I backported several platform-related changes from versions 4.26 and 4.27 into 4.25, allowing the game to be built and run properly with the latest Nintendo Switch SDK.